mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 Your Pi is now running NixOS with a [Gnome desktop environment](https://www.gnome.org/)!

-If you used the default `configuration.nix` above, your username is `tempuser` and your password is `somepass`.
+If you used the default `configuration.nix` file above, your username is `tempuser` and your password is `somepass`.

 ## Experimenting with NixOS

 At this point, your NixOS system is up and running.

-You're free to explore NixOS as you wish, but I've included a couple of simple experiments you can try on your new system that require no additional Nix knowledge.
+You're free to explore NixOS as you wish, but I've included a couple of beginner experiments you can try on your new system.

 ### Experiment 1: Change the desktop enviroment

-The `configuration.nix` above assumes you want to use the Gnome desktop environment, but maybe you prefer [a different one](https://nixos.wiki/wiki/Category:Desktop_environment).
-There's another desktop manager called [Plasma](https://nixos.wiki/wiki/KDE) that's a bit more like Microsoft Windows.
+The `configuration.nix` file above assumes that you want to use the Gnome desktop environment, but maybe you prefer [a different one](https://nixos.wiki/wiki/Category:Desktop_environment).
+There's another desktop manager called [Plasma](https://nixos.wiki/wiki/KDE) that's similar in design to Microsoft Windows.

 To change your NixOS system to use Plasma instead of Gnome, open the your `configuration.nix` file in a text editor: